unisave-cloud/website/src/guides/http-and-the-web-explained-for-game-developers.md

 ## Form URL encoded

-Nowadays, most APIs use JSON for both returning and uploading data, but in the early days of the world wide web, data uploading was only performed via HTML forms (using the `<form>` tag).
+Nowadays, most APIs use JSON for both returning and uploading data, but in the early days of the World Wide Web, data uploading was only performed via HTML forms (using the `<form>` tag).

 [HTML forms](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form) can be used to create, say a login form, with a username field and a password field.
 When this form is submitted, the browser sends a `POST` request to a specified URL and sends the form contents in the request body.